-Fritillaria meleagris is one of the best known species of Fritillaria in cultivation, noted for its checkering and many common names such as "Snake's head fritillary".
+Fritillaria meleagris L. is one of the best known species of Fritillaria in cultivation, noted for its checkering and many common names such as "Snake's head fritillary".
 It is from Europe having become naturalised in Great Britain, and is found in wet meadows.
 There is a less common all white variety (often called Fritillaria meleagris unicolor alba) and there can be two or three flowers per stem.
 Photos by Arnold Trachtenberg and Mary Sue Ittner.
 Other photos on this page, unless otherwise credited, by David Pilling.

 Photographs by Laurence Hill taken in Iffley Meadows, a floodplain of the Thames just south of Oxford city center, UK.

 Some people think that two or three flowers per stem is a genetic trait, however since bulbs can have a single flower for many years and then start to produce more, it may be as with similar species like Lilium that bigger bulbs produce more flowers.

 The next series of photographs show the detail of the pattern which could be described as a tessellation.
 Rather than a perfect checkerboard, this consists of lines of round blobs.
 The blobs in one line being positioned next to the spaces in the adjacent line.
 When the pattern is not regular, it is possible to see that the blobs seem to repel one another.
 This sort of pattern is common in the natural world.
 The mathematician and code-breaker Alan Turing published a paper "The Chemical Basis of Morphogenesis" in 1952 which showed such patterns could be generated from a set of reaction-diffusion equations.
 The idea is that there are two chemicals, morphogens, an activator and an inhibitor.
 Production of the activator also generates the inhibitor which decreases the production of the activator, the relative speeds of diffusion control the pattern formed.